Non-Rigid Rank-One Infinite Measures on the Circle: Introduction

-We recall that Schmidt\cite{Sc77} constructed uncountably many $\sigma$-finite infinite nonatomic ergodic measures for rotations.
-We obtain nonatomic infinite $\sigma$-finite measures that are rank-one (i.e., the rotation with this measure is isomorphic to a rank-one transformation).
+We recall that the existence of infinite invariant measures on rotations have been known for a long time.
+Schmidt\cite{Sc77} used Dye equivalence of group actions to show the existence of uncountably many $\sigma$-finite infinite nonatomic ergodic measures for irrational rotations.
+We construct explicit rank-one infinite measure-preserving transformations that we show are isomorphic to an irrational rotation with an infinite invariant measure.
 In \thref{rigid}, we show that $T_\alpha$ is rigid if and only if $\alpha$ is well approximable.
 In particular, for each $\alpha$ that is badly approximable we obtain a nonatomic $\sigma$-finite rank-one infinite invariant measure for $R_\alpha$ that is not rigid.
-Interestingly, this gives infinite nonrigid ergodic, rank-one, invariant measures for some irrational rotations (this is the case for badly approximable $\alpha$.)
-Another consequence is that this gives infinite measure rank-one transformations that are totally ergodic and not weakly mixing.
+This gives infinite nonrigid ergodic, rank-one, invariant measures for some irrational rotations (for badly approximable $\alpha$).

-One can also consider nonsingular versions of this construction.
+We also consider nonsingular versions of this construction.
 In fact, for each $\lambda\in [0,1]$, we construct a type III$_\lambda$ rank-one transformation; this yields nonsingular type III$_\lambda$ rank-one rank-one measures on irrational rotations.
 We recall that Keane \cite{Ke71} constructed, for each irrational rotation, uncountably many inequivalent nonsingular measures on the circle.
 We obtain a refinement of that result by showing that we obtain such a nonsingular measure for each Krieger type III$_\lambda$.
-We note that El Abdalaoui he has informed the authors that using methods from \cite{ElNa16} and his work he can obtain measures that are spectrally disjoint for different $\alpha$, and he has remarked to us that Keane's construction was generalized by Host, M\'ela, and Parreau \cite{HMP86}.
+We note that El Abdalaoui has informed the authors that using methods from \cite{ElNa16} and his work he can obtain measures that are spectrally disjoint for different $\alpha$, and he has remarked to us that Keane's construction was generalized by Host, M\'ela, and Parreau \cite{HMP86}.
 For further information on eigenvalues of transformations we refer to \cite{Na98}.